 Display on CRG website

-To display the list of peer reviewers on the CRG website, add a page to your website titled "Peer reviewers 2018".
-The list of peer reviewers names can be a chronological list, an alphabetical list, separated by country or type of peer reviewer etc., as preferred by the CRG.
+To display the list of peer reviewers on the CRG website, add a page to your website titled "Peer reviewers [YEAR]".
+The list of peer-reviewer names can be a chronological list, an alphabetical list, separated by country or type of peer reviewer etc., as preferred by the CRG.
 See the following suggested wording:

 We gratefully acknowledge the contributions of all peer reviewers.
 The Cochrane X Group aims to involve clinical peer and consumer reviewers in the assessment of all protocols and reviews before publication.
 The following people have contributed to the peer review process in YEAR:

 Anonymous peer reviewers: The following wording can also be added: "We also thank the peer reviewers who have chosen not to be publicly acknowledged."